BearDooks/beardooks.github.io/_posts/2019-05-20-game-dev-update-6.markdown

 So there is a bit to do there.

-# Arcade
+### Arcade

 For Father's Day this year I have asked for some time to work on my arcade in peace and quiet.
 No kids, wo wife, no mother in law bothering me.
 I have the tools I need, I have the plans I think?
 So it comes down to picking if I want just the pedestal, or do I want to build the full cabinet.
 I think I am leaning more towards the first option since it is easy to move around and I can plug it right into a TV on the wall without issue.

 ## Upcoming Work

 I don't have much panned for this game in the future.
 I am still trying to nail down an artist, and maybe someone to help me program it.
-I think since I am the only one working on these projects, I don;t always have that full investment into them, so it is easier for me to not work on it and be ok with that.
+I think since I am the only one working on these projects, I don't always have that full investment into them, so it is easier for me to not work on it and be ok with that.

 ## Changelog
 v0.1.3.1: